inductiva/inductiva/docs/cli/cli-overview.md

 The Inductiva CLI streamlines the management of computational resources, enabling you to efficiently prepare and launch the necessary environments for your simulations.

-After installing you can choose from a list of available subcommands to run via the Inductiva (CLI) to manage your projects and interact with our API:
+After installing you can choose from the below list of available subcommands to run via the Inductiva (CLI) to manage your projects and interact with our API:

 ````{eval-rst}
 .. tabs::